SESA/infrastructure-slides/_slides/cap-nosql.md

 - Often-cited when describing/comparing/critiquing distributed systems
 - Tool for reasoning about trade-offs and limitations
-- Embodies *core* concepts of distributed systems / application
+- Influential on distributed database architectures
-- Influential for many distributed database model
+- Embodies *core* concepts of distributed systems (consistency and failures).

 ---